Fast Empirical Scenarios: Numerical experiments

 \subsection{Multivariate Gaussian mixture distributions}

-We first examine the different algorithms on simulated data sampled from a Gaussian mixture model with a different number of dimensions $d$ and having a different number of clusters \(c\), components of the mixture distribution, that induce multiple modes into the joint distribution.
+We first examine the different algorithms on simulated data sampled from a Gaussian mixture model with different numbers of dimensions $d$ and having different numbers of clusters \(c\), components of the mixture distribution, that induce multiple modes into the joint distribution.

 We test for $d=2,5,10,20, 50, 100$ and \(c =5,10,20,25,50,100,150,200\).
-In order to investigate the efficacy of the algorithms, we do not use a higher $c$ for relatively lower $d$ and vice-versa.
+To investigate the efficacy of the algorithms, we do not use a higher $c$ for relatively lower $d$ and vice-versa.
 The means of the different clusters are taken to be random vectors of uniformly distributed numbers in the interval $(-50,50)$.
 The variance-covariance matrices for the different clusters are either (i) randomly generated positive definite matrices with $\mathcal{N}(1,1)$-distributed eigenvalues, or (ii) the identity matrix.
 Except in the case of unit variance-covariance, the different clusters have different variance-covariance matrices.
 The mixing proportions for the different clusters are taken to be either (i) random or, (ii) equal.
 We can categorize them as \begin{enumerate} \item random variance-covariance and random mixing proportion \item random variance-covariance and equal mixing proportion \item unit variance-covariance and random mixing proportion \item unit variance-covariance and equal mixing proportion \end{enumerate}